openhab/openhab-docs/addons/actions.md

 - `sendHttpGetRequest(String url)`: Sends an GET-HTTP request and returns the result as a String
 - `sendHttpPutRequest(String url)`: Sends a PUT-HTTP request and returns the result as a String
-- `sendHttpPutRequest(String url, Sting contentType, String content)`: Sends a PUT-HTTP request with the given content and returns the result as a String
+- `sendHttpPutRequest(String url, String contentType, String content)`: Sends a PUT-HTTP request with the given content and returns the result as a String
 - `sendHttpPostRequest(String url)`: Sends a POST-HTTP request and returns the result as a String
 - `sendHttpPostRequest(String url, String contentType, String content)`: Sends a POST-HTTP request with the given content and returns the result as a String
 - `sendHttpDeleteRequest(String url)`: Sends a DELETE-HTTP request and returns the result as a String